srobo/runbook/docs/competition/event/sr2026-setup.md

 The event logistics area is responsible for the setup at the SR2026 competition.
 Volunteers will be split into teams with a plan for the day, and each team will have a leader.

+To aid in teardown, boxes containing items used in a single location should be stored in its vicinity for the duration of the event.

 The number following each team is the number of people that team should ideally have.

 ## Thursday